 - Input tax: The VAT paid on purchases made from the previous party in the chain.
 This can be recovered by the buyer.

-Each trader calculates the difference between the VAT they have collected (output tax) and the VAT they have paid (input tax).
-This net difference is what is remitted to the government.
-If the VAT paid on purchases exceeds the VAT collected on sales, the trader may, in certain circumstances, submit a request to the government for a VAT refund — although this is not available to every individual or in every situation.
+Each trader calculates the difference between the VAT collected (output tax) and the VAT paid (input tax).
+This net difference is what’s remitted to the government.
+If VAT paid on purchases exceeds VAT collected on sales, the trader may, in certain circumstances, request a VAT refund, though this isn’t available in every situation.

 Need Expert Advice?